mkromkamp/rescheduler-lite/README.md

 # High level architecture

 Rescheduler-lite is a self-contained application that doesn't require dedicated services, outside of an RabbitMQ node, to run.
-The binary can be ran on any machine that runs on a supported cpu architecture as long as it has read and write access to the database file.
+The binary can be ran on any machine with a supported cpu architecture as long as it has read and write access to the database file.

-For recommended hardware specifications refer to the Deployment section.
+For recommended hardware specifications refer to the [Deployment](#deployment) section.
 The diagram below should give a basic understanding of how rescheduler-lite functions on a high level.

 ![system-diagram](./docs/assets/system-diagram.png)